LightShield/configs_loader_cpp/README.md

 **The common case**: Reading configuration values during program execution.

 Most config libraries optimize for parsing (happens once at startup) at the expense of reading (happens thousands of times during execution).
-We invert this priority:
+This inverts this priority:

 ```cpp
 // Hot path - zero overhead, direct memory access